-The Authentication Service will create the "rph" claim using the values discussed in section 3 based on [RFC4412].
-The construction of "rph" claim follows the steps described in Section 4 of [I-D.ietf-stir-rfc4474bis].
+The Authentication Service will create the "rph" claim using the values discussed in section 3 of this document that are based on [RFC4412].
+The construction of "rph" claim follows the steps described in Section 4.1 of [RFC8224].

 The resulting Identity header for "rph" might look as follows(backslashes shown for line folding only):